 The following listing of topics outlines the subjects we will cover in class and the reading assignments for each of the topics.
 This is a tentative outline intended to give you an overview of the course.
 I will notify you throughout the semester of when you will be responsible for certain readings in class and on the Blackboard calendar.
 I reserve the right to make changes to the syllabus as the semester progresses.
 You are responsible for any of the changes to the assigned readings.
-All of the articles and readings on the syllabus will be available on Blackboard.
+Readings on the syllabus designated as Kollman will be in the Kollman text, and all other readings will be available on Blackboard.
 If you have any trouble accessing any of the on-line pieces or the Blackboard calendar is not updated, please let Professor Rogers know as soon as possible.